Saturday, May 31, 2025

 There was also Pi.

 Followed closely by St. Patrick's Day - when the city started cutting down all the trees lining our street!
-We knew there was going to be some major work done on the storm sewer system had no idea all the trees would have to be cut down.
+We knew there was going to be some major work done on the storm sewer system but had no idea all the trees would have to be cut down.
 Miraculously, our magnolia was spared, along with our next door neighbor's tiny crabapple and one mature tree on the corner.
 ALL of the big trees growing between the sidewalk and the street are gone, luckily there are still a few around in peoples front yards, so it doesn't have that totally bare, subdivision look.
 Talk about arboricide!
 As heartbreaking as this is, it's actually supposed to help the environment and keep the storm water runoff from polluting nearby lakes and rivers.
 I hope those fish are happy.

 Burt really knows how to cope with an existential crisis.
 He sees no point in waiting for a holiday to start drinking.